liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 * Will consider buying if LW come to Taiwan event to sell
 * Some brain rot comments about Hydoor, Sadayoshi, Gaius

-### Market-Basket Analysis
+### Association rule by `Confidence` (Market-Basket Analysis)

 Since we are literally asking our respondents to add merchandises into their imaginative wishlist, let's see what merchandises are often wanted together.
 This will be important to plan potential bundle sales opportunity.

+We will reusing the `Confidence` metric introduce in Advanced Analaysis section before.

 {% include figure-image.html path="/assets/img/survey-2024/merchandise-bucket-analysis.jpg"
   title="Market-Basket Analysis for Game Merchandise" %}

 - How to interpret this chart:
+  - `Confidence(item A, item B)` = how likely someone who want item A also want item B
-  - If there is a line going from item A on the left to item B on the right, then it means people who want item A are more likely to also want item B, compared to those who don't want item A.
+  - If there is a line from item A to item B in the chart, then `Confidence(item A, item B) > 0.6`

 ## Difficulty to Buy Game Merchandise

 {% include figure-image.html path="/assets/img/survey-2024/merchandise-difficulty.jpg"
   title="Difficulty in Buying Game Merchandise" %}

-It is clear that shipping fee, both international and domestic, is the main factor that deter potential buyers.
+It is clear that various shipping issues are the biggest factor that deters potential buyers.

 Other comments in no particular order: